Welcome to the Cowiche Astronomer

 I received some 11 x 70 Oberwerk binoculars for Christmas in 2007.
 This was a great improvement over the 7 x 35 binoculars I had been using.
 The 11 x 70’s can be hand held for short periods or tripod mounted for better stability and views.
 I always recommend for anyone getting started in astronomy, to start with binoculars and a planisphere or star atlas.
 The ability to quickly scan large areas of the sky cannot be matched with a telescope and the binocular view using both eyes is much more realistic and stunning, especially on comets, star clusters and nebula.
 The most popular binoculars for amateur astronomy are either 7 x 50’s or 10 x 50’s.
 You can indulge yourself though and get some 20 x 80’s or 25 x 100’s for some really great views, but you will need a tripod for these.
 Another thing you can do with binoculars is use them to project an image onto a sheet of paper of the Sun, view a solar eclipse or look at sunspots using this method.
 Here’s how.
 WARNING – DO NOT LOOK DIRECTLY AT THE SUN.

 In October 2007, I completed Cowiche Observatory, a simple 9′ x 9′ slide-off roof observatory to house the 13.1″ telescope and me on breezy nights.
 The roof slides on Teflon pads, similar to a dobsonian telescope.
 I also made the South facing wall fold down, so I have the option (when needed) of observing objects down to the horizon as they rotate into view.
 I have installed shelves along the North end for my eyepieces, star charts and other gear.
-My Denver Observing Chair also fits and stores inside and the entrance door folds out of the way when I am observing.
+This is a private observatory and is not open to the public.

 The reasons I finally decided to build an observatory are quite simple: